vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

         PowaTagKit.initializeSdk(getApplicationContext(), apiKey, secret);
     }

-During development you will need ot use a non-production endpoint and for this a second constructor is available for initializing the SDK:
+During development you need to use a non-production endpoint and for this a second initialization method is available:

     @Override
     public void onCreate(Bundle savedInstanceState) {